thenchev/Hyprland-Starter-Framework-Laptop-Custom/README.md

-# Hyprland Starter
+# Hyprland Starter 2.0

-To make it easy to start with Hyprland, you can find here a basic configuration and an installation script.
+To make your start with Hyprland easy, you can find here a basic installation and configuration script.
 The default configuration files are already available in the corresponding folder.
-Perfect starting point for your customization experiments.
+It's a perfect starting point for your customization experiments.

 ## Requirements